-Hey, you!
+Hey, smarty pants.
 Your bladder called and it wants you to do some pelvic floor exercises to help with those pesky drips and dribbles.
 And don’t worry, you won’t even have to hit the gym.
 This isn’t your run-of-the-mill pump-some-iron workout.

 What’s a pelvic floor?

-Your pelvis is located in the lower part of your abdomen (tummy) and it includes a number of organs including your uterus, ovaries and — the star of our show — your bladder.
+Your pelvis is located in the lower part of your belly and it includes a number of organs including your uterus, ovaries and — the star of our show — your bladder.

 Your pelvic floor is an area of muscles that stretch out like a hammock over your pelvic bone.
 It supports the organs in your pelvis, especially your bladder and bowel.
 Like any muscles, your pelvic floor can become weakened when under stress.
 Childbirth, surgery, heavy lifting, being overweight, constipation and lack of regular exercise are some common causes of weak pelvic floor muscles — which can then cause bladder leaks, also known as incontinence.